 Royal London Asset Management Limited (RLAM) is a subsidiary company of The Royal London Mutual Insurance Society Limited.
 RLAM is the investment manager of the corporate bond and LDI funds of the Scheme on an arm's length basis.
-They are remunerated in accordance with the terms of a normal commercial contract and their fees amounted to €285,354 (2018: €329,288) and are included in notes 9.
-Fees amounting to €57,863 (2018: €50,513) were payable by the Scheme as at year-end and are included in note 23.
+They are remunerated in accordance with the terms of a normal commercial contract and their fees amounted to ε 338,991 (2019: ε 285,354) and are included in notes 9.
+Fees amounting to ε 56,456 (2019: ε 57,863) were payable by the Scheme as at year-end and are included in note 23.